KMarieBrown/100-days-of-code/log.md

 **Link(s) to work:** n/a.

+## Day 16: Friday, April 1, 2022

+**Today's Progress:** Started section 8 (Intermediate Swift Programming - Control Flow and Optionals) of Udemy's iOS & Swift - The Complete iOS App Development Bootcamp course.

+**Thoughts:** I learned a cool way to code whether or not a year is a leap year.
+I finished the coding exercise, but need to finish setting up the function for the Egg Timer Project.
+I got stuck and once again, I'm sure I'm missing something simple.
+I'll think it through and try again tomorrow.
+It was also a nice review of the If-Else Statement.
+One thing I learned is that I know how to solve the problem with code, but I absolutely have to work out what is being asked of me.
+Sometimes, that's the tricky part.

+**Link(s) to work:** n/a.

 <!-- ### Day 1: June 27, Monday

 **Today's Progress**: I've gone through many exercises on FreeCodeCamp.